Tannaka duality and stable infinity-categories: Introduction

-The examples (ii) and (iii) are of great interest in view of motivic Galois theory of mixed motives.
-The striking aspect of (ii) is that it reveals an intimate relation between Kimura finiteness of motives and Theorem~\ref{intmain1} about fine $\infty$-categories (see Section~\ref{exmot}).
-The example (iv) is related with rational homotopy theory (see Section~\ref{exRHT}).
-We will prove that the associated stack encodes the rational homotopy type of a topological space.
-As an illustration, we briefly recall two examples of Galois categories: the category of finite covers of a topological space and the category of finite \'etale covers of a field.
+Examples (ii) and (iii) are of great interest in view of the motivic Galois theory of mixed motives.
+A striking aspect of (ii) is that it reveals an intimate relation between the Kimura finiteness of motives (see \cite{Kim}, \cite{A}, \cite{A2}, \cite{Ivo}) and Theorem~\ref{intmain1} about fine $\infty$-categories (see Section~\ref{exmot}).
+Example (iv) is closely related to rational homotopy theory (see Section~\ref{exRHT}).
+We will prove that if $S$ is a topological space that satisfies an appropriate property, the higher rational homotopy groups and pro-algebraic completion of the fundamental group can be recovered in a Tannakian way from the stack associated with the stable $\infty$-category of Ind-coherent complexes on $S$.
+As an illustration, we briefly describe two examples of Galois categories: the category of finite covers of a topological space and the category of finite \'etale covers of a field.
 Namely, the theory of Galois categories simultaneously generalizes the fundamental groups of topological spaces and the classical Galois theory:

-Motivic Galois theory generalizes the classical Galois theory to motives generated by general algebraic varieties, and the rational homotopy theory is a generalization of fundamental groups up to torsion.
-Hence one may think of examples (ii) and (iv) of fine $\infty$-categories as a ``higher'' generalization of the above picture.
+Motivic Galois theory generalizes the classical Galois theory to motives generated by general algebraic varieties.
+Rational homotopy theory is the homotopy theory for rational homotopy types, in which rational homotopy groups play a central role.
+Hence, examples (ii) and (iv) of fine $\infty$-categories could be considered a ``higher'' generalization of the above, as follows:

+Another important aspect of Theorem~\ref{intmain1} is the following: A theorem of Schwede and Shipley \cite{SS} states roughly that if $\mathcal{C}$ is a stable presentable $\infty$-category (without any sort of monoidal structure) that has a compact generator, then there is a (not necessarily commutative) ring spectrum $A$ such that $\mathcal{C}$ is equivalent to the stable presentable $\infty$-category of modules over $A$.
+Thus, one may think of Theorem~\ref{intmain1} as a symmetric monoidal generalization of this theorem of Schwede and Shipley (but the characteristic zero assumption is essential for our result).

-The main difficulty in the proof of Theorem~\ref{intmain1} arises from the fact that $\QC^\otimes([\Spec A/G])$ (or a given symmetric monoidal stable $\infty$-category) does not have a tannakian category or the like as its full subcategory in general, so that in our setting it is hard to rely on the classical tannakian theory and methods.
-We use a new way of characterizing the derived $\infty$-category of representations of a general linear group $\GL_d$ by a universal property.
-It may be of independent interest but is a key ingredient to the proof of Theorem~\ref{intmain1} (cf. Theorem~\ref{characterization}):
+The main difficulty in the proof of Theorem~\ref{intmain1} arises from the fact that $\QC^\otimes([\Spec A/G])$ (or a given symmetric monoidal stable $\infty$-category) does not have a Tannakian category or the like as its full subcategory in general, and so it is hard to rely on the classical Tannakian theory and methods in our setting.
+We use a new method of characterizing the derived $\infty$-category of representations of a general linear group $\GL_d$ by a universal property.
+This may be of independent interest, but is also a key ingredient to the proof of Theorem~\ref{intmain1} (cf. Theorem~\ref{characterization}):